China–Arab States Cooperation Forum: Special loans

 China-Arab states special loans are two special credit lines established by China in announcements in 2016 and 2018 in the amount of US$15 billion and $20 billion respectively.
-Both announcements were made in speeches given by Xi Jinping that called for jointly building the Belt and Road Initiative, China's global economic connectivity plan.
+Both announcements were made in speeches given by CCP General Secretary Xi Jinping that called for jointly building the Belt and Road Initiative, China's global economic connectivity plan.

 2016 special loan

-The $15 billion special loan for infrastructure and manufacturing was announced in January 2016 during a visit by President Xi at the Arab League.
+The $15 billion special loan for infrastructure and manufacturing was announced in January 2016 during a visit by Xi Jinping at the Arab League.
 The loan program in 2016 was announced as part of a larger financial package that had a heavy emphasis on business and investment.
 In addition to the $15 billion special credit line, US$10 billion of commercial loans and US$10 billion of concessional loans (foreign aid loans) were announced.
 The launch in December 2015 of the $10 billion UAE-China Joint Investment Fund was also noted.

 2018 special loan

-During the China-Arab States Cooperation Forum in Beijing in July 2018, President Xi announced the $20 billion special loan for "economic reconstruction."
+During the China-Arab States Cooperation Forum in Beijing in July 2018, Xi Jinping announced the $20 billion special loan for "economic reconstruction."

 The 2018 announcement took on a different tone from the one in 2016 with pledges of help for reconstruction of war torn countries.
 The $20 billion special credit line was paired with a 600 million yuan humanitarian and reconstruction aid for Syria, Yemen, Jordan and Lebanon and a further 1 billion yuan was offered to support "social stability efforts".
 Also announced in 2018 was a China-Arab Countries Interbank Association with $3 billion in funding from China Development Bank for interbank credits with local banks in the region.

 Timeline of summits

-The CASCF was established in 2004 by President Hu when he visited the Arab League headquarters in Cairo.
+Foreign ministers of CASCF member states meet every two years, either in China or in an Arab state.
+CASCF also has ten subgroups, including the China-Arab Relations and China-Arab Civilization Dialogue, which also usually meet every two years.
+On an annual basis, senior officials from CASCF member states meet to implement CASCF action plans.